Willet: Breeding

 The male normally leads the female through the territory and creates trial nest scrapes for the female to consider until she selects the site.
-The nest is a shallow depression is scraped out by the birds using their feet and breast, it measures 15 cm across and 5 cm deep.
-It is placed among grass close to the waters edge in western willets and in saltmarsh or sand dunes in eastern willets.
+The nest is a shallow depression scraped out by the birds using their feet and breast, it measures 15 cm across and 5 cm deep.
+It is placed among grass close to the water's edge in western willets and in saltmarsh or sand dunes in eastern willets.
 If the nest is placed among grass the female may pull grass stalks over the nest for camouflage.
 Fine grass leaves and small pebbles may be used to line the nest and grass lining may be brought from some distance where the nest is on bare ground.
-The male and female may form a long term monogamous bond and return to the same territory in successive breeding seasons.
+The male and female may form a long-term monogamous bond and return to the same territory in successive breeding seasons.
 The male defends the territory from other willets, challenging his neighbors with a ritualized walk along the mutual boundary of their territory, and often this leads to fights.
 Both sexes incubate the eggs for 22–29 days, although the male tends to incubate at night, the female departs from the territory before the precocial young are fledged leaving them in the care of the male for the last two weeks or so before they fledge.

 Conservation

-The willet is still common in some parts of its range despite an apparent decline since the 1960s and it is considered to be a species which is at risk of becoming threatened or endangered without conservation action.
+The willet is still common in some parts of its range despite an apparent decline since the 1960s.
+It is also considered to be a species at risk of becoming threatened or endangered without conservation action.
 The western subspecies is threatened by the conversion of native grasslands and drainage of wetlands for agriculture while the wintering habitat has been degraded locally in California by coastal development.
 Willets are also vulnerable to being killed by colliding with power lines laid through their wetland breeding areas.
 The passage of the Migratory Bird Treaty Act in 1918 protected the willet from intensive exploitation by hunters for food and allowed its numbers to rebound to present levels.
 There are a total of 250,000 willets in North America, of which 150,000 were counted from the western flyway, and 90,000 in the eastern.
-Since the Western willet winters in the east then that means that there are probably much less than 90,000 Eastern willets.
+Since the Western willet winters in the east, that means that there are probably much less than 90,000 Eastern willets.